-I was afraid to tell people of how I felt because there are many stigmas when it comes to Postpartum Depression.
-I remember hearing people relating it to unhappy marriages, traumatic birth experiences, and thoughts of hurting themselves or children.
-I was afraid to tell anyone my feelings because even though I had none of those issues, I did not want to face the judgment affiliated with those stigmas.
-I never wanted to hurt my babies, I had a happy home life, and my births with both of my children were incredible…so I thought to myself, “What is wrong with me?
+I was afraid to tell people how I felt because there are many stigmas regarding postpartum depression—sometimes relating PPD to unhappy marriages, traumatic birth experiences, and thoughts of hurting themselves or their children.
+I was afraid to tell anyone about my feelings.
+Even though I had none of those issues, I did not want to face the judgment affiliated with those stigmas.
+I never wanted to hurt my babies.
+I had a happy home life, and my births with both of my children were incredible.
+So I thought to myself, “What is wrong with me?
 I should be grateful…right?”

-I began to see her weekly and we began what I like to call my “Postpartum Depression Hostile Takeover”.
+I began to see her weekly, and we started what I like to call my “Postpartum Depression Hostile Takeover.”
 After a month of sessions, it finally occurred to me that the best way to be a good mother was to take care of myself.
 I did not have to try to be superwoman and handle everything by myself.
-There is nothing wrong asking for help when I became overwhelmed and never be too proud to ask for some extra sets of hands with the kids when needed.
-This is where my life changed for the better….
+There is nothing wrong with asking for help when I become overwhelmed and never being too proud to ask for some extra sets of hands with the kids when needed.
+This is where my life changed for the better.

-I want this story to reach out to other mothers and to know how real postpartum depression can be for families.
-I want mothers to know they are not alone and there is no need to suffer.
-I want them to realize this does not define a lifetime of mothering and you are the most incredible mother wanting to strive to be the best.
-Mothers, start throwing out that guilt and utilize time for yourself!
-Take everyday one day at a time.
+I want this story to reach other mothers so they know how real postpartum depression is and know they are not alone and there is no need to suffer.
+Also, to realize this does not define a lifetime of mothering.
+You are the most incredible mother for striving to be the best.
+Mothers, start throwing out that guilt and take time for yourself!
+Take every day, one day at a time.
 There is nothing wrong with you and your abilities as a mom.
-There shouldn’t be judgment when seeking help and there should not be judgment when diagnosed with PPD.
+There shouldn’t be judgment when seeking help, and there should not be judgment when diagnosed with PPD.